"What is the best visitors insurance plan?"

 There are many great plans to choose from in the comprehensive category.
 Consider the following, after you pay the deductible once, Atlas America covers 100% up to the policy maximum as long as you go to the providers in the First Health PPO network and they bill directly.
-Otherwise, it pays 80% for first $5,000 in covered medical expenses, and then pays 100% up to the policy maximum.
+Otherwise, the plan would pay the usual, reasonable, and customer charges (URC) and you would pay anything that exceeds those charges.
 For persons below 70 years of age, Atlas America covers up to overall policy maximum in acute onset of pre-existing conditions.
 Therefore, any one who is looking for acute onset of pre-existing conditions, Atlas America is an excellent choice.

 After you pay the deductible once, Patriot America covers 90% up to $5,000 in covered medical expenses (you pay 10%) and then it pays 100% up to the policy maximum.
 Patriot America must be purchased for a minimum of 1 month initially in order to be able to renew in future, if you are buying for less than 1 month initially, it is preferable to buy any other comprehensive visitors insurance that would allow you to renew.
 Patriot America Plus is similar to Patriot America but covers acute onset of pre-existing conditions up to the policy maximum (with policy maximums up to $500,000) for persons under the age of 70 years.
 If you are looking for 100% coinsurance after the deductible, consider Patriot Platinum America.
 Patriot Platinum America provides a minimum of $1 million coverage for persons below 70 years of age.
 This plan has coverage for the sudden and unexpected recurrence of pre-existing conditions.
 However, if the person is in the age group of 70 to 79 years, Patriot Platinum America is a good comprehensive plan for a $100,000 policy maximum.